 We highly recommend that you turn your hydrant off and remove the hose anytime you are going to be away.
 This will eliminate any chance of water damage to your RV in the event of freezing or malfunction.
 When there is a danger of freezing you must also winterize your water lines in your RV or unit.

 If you need help or are not sure your hydrant is draining properly, please call me at 403-728-3010.
 Frozen water lines are messy and expensive.

 For RV’s you must have a sealed sewer hose to attach to the sewer lines.
 You cannot just let your flex hose hang into the sewer lines.
 It must be sealed.
 You can purchase these from Canadian Tire(Called a “Sewer coupler”.)

-After possession, your lawyer will send you a copy of the documents and there should be a copy of the title showing in the property in your name.
+After possession, your lawyer will mail you a copy of the documents and there should be a copy of the title showing the property is in your name.
 You will need to forward a copy of this to the office at Gleniffer Lake.
-Fax to Gail at 1 403 728 -3014 or drop a copy off at the admin offices.
-If they do not get a copy of the title your gate passes will be deactivated.
-So do not forget this.
-Your lawyer can do this for you as well if you let them know to do so.
+Fax to Deb at 1 403 728 -3014 or drop a copy off at the admin offices.
+You can also email it to firstname.lastname@example.org.